The Crystal Ball (RuPaul's Drag Race)

-"The Crystal Ball" is the ninth episode of the fifteenth season of RuPaul's Drag Race.
+"The Crystal Ball" is the ninth episode of the fifteenth season of the American television series RuPaul's Drag Race.
 It originally aired on February 24, 2023.
+The episode's main challenge tasks the contestants with presenting three looks in a crystal-themed ball.
 Julia Garner is a guest judge.

-Anetra is the winner of the episode's mini-challenge, and Sasha Colby wins the main challenge.
-Spice is eliminated from the competition, after placing in the bottom two and losing a lip-sync against Salina EsTitties to "Thats What I Want" by Lil Nas X.
+Sasha Colby wins the main challenge.
+Spice is eliminated from the competition, after placing in the bottom two and losing a lip-sync contest against Salina EsTitties to "Thats What I Want" by Lil Nas X.